 Officially named the Russian Federation, Russia is the world’s largest country in terms of geographic area.
 It shares land or maritime borders with 16 other European or Asian countries.

-Assuming a continental perspective, 54.5% of Russian exported goods by value were delivered to fellow European countries while 36.8% were sold to Asian importers.
+Applying a continental lens, 53.5% of Russia’s exports by value were delivered to fellow European countries while 38.2% were sold to importers in Asia.

-Smaller percentages were shipped to Africa (3.8%), North America (3.4%) and Latin America (1.2%) excluding Mexico but including the Caribbean.
+Smaller percentages went to North America (3.7%), Africa (3.3%), Latin America (1.1%) excluding Mexico but including the Caribbean then Oceania (0.1%) led by New Zealand and Australia.

 Russia’s Top Trading Partners